honleungdydx/Math480-Project/README.md

 ----------------------------------------------

-Besides our discussion about how to solve these two problems, the following shows the exact work each person did.
+Besides our discussion about how to solve these two problems, the following shows the observable work each person did.

 Hao Chen: Wrote the Sage Worksheet and report (in pdf) for Topic 1